XRPLF/xrpl-dev-portal/content/concept-money.md

 Some advanced features of the XRP Ledger, such as [Escrow](concept-escrow.html) and [Payment Channels](tutorial-paychan.html), only work with XRP.
 Order book [autobridging](https://ripple.com/dev-blog/introducing-offer-autobridging/) uses XRP to deepen liquidity in the decentralized exchange by merging order books of two issued currencies with XRP order books to create synthetic combined order books.
 (For example, autobridging matches USD:XRP and XRP:EUR orders to augment USD:EUR order books.)

 XRP also serves as a protective measure against spamming the network.
 All XRP Ledger addresses need a small amount of XRP to pay the costs of maintaining the XRP Ledger.
-The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees denoted in XRP and not paid to any party.
+The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees denominated in XRP and not paid to any party.
 In the ledger's data format, XRP is stored in [AccountRoot objects](reference-ledger-format.html#accountroot).

 For more information on XRP's use cases, benefits, and news, see the [XRP Portal](https://ripple.com/xrp-portal/).